How to see the Lyrid meteor shower, the best chance to spot a fireball in months

-After a long break, meteor season is back with the annual peak of the Lyrid meteor shower in April.
+After a long break, meteor season is back with the annual peak of the Lyrid meteor shower this month.

 The first three months of most years represent a relative dry spell for night sky watchers as there's typically not much happening between the Quadrantid meteor shower in early January and the Lyrids.
 They signal a welcome return of the chance to venture out in the evening amid mild temperatures.